waikato-datamining/image-dataset-converter/plugins/to-coco-od.md

   --category_output_file CATEGORY_OUTPUT_FILE
-                        The name of the file (no path) to store the categories in as comma-separated list. (default: None)
+                        The name of the file (no path) to store the categories in as comma-separated list. (default: None) --annotations_only    Outputs only the annotations and skips the base image.
+                        (default: False)
 ```